Winning Tactics for Planning Home Care Services9 minute read

 - Apply for the best insurance program possible with respect to availability within your state and your individual budget

-2017 has proven to be a revolutionary year for the home health care industry with an immense shift taking place that has resulted in patient-centered care that is reflective of the highly individualized needs of patients.
+2017 was a revolutionary year for the home health care industry with an immense shift taking place that has resulted in patient-centered care that is reflective of the highly individualized needs of patients.
 While providing a boon of benefits for many seniors who are either Medicaid eligible or fortunate enough to have long-term private insurance, home health care remains a costly venture for millions of Americans who just happen to be stuck in the wrong state.

 At the same time, across the Pacific Ocean in Hawaii, obtaining private health insurance is a relatively easy and straightforward process that involves merely being able to afford the premiums (which can be difficult for many seniors).
 Absent of the stringent processes found in the more conservative states who opted not to expand Medicaid, states such as Hawaii have readily available private insurance in addition to Medicaid eligibility income standards that are comparatively relaxed.